gbelot2003/menuicons/README.md

 -> This module add a new option on the menu form, wich you can chose an Icon from any webfont and place it on the main menu.
 This module is made for the use on honduras.travel and a foundation subtheme.

+-> This module require the module libraries for propier works.